Casneil/Log-Analysis-/README.md

 Log Analysis Project for Udacity's FullStack Nanodegree

 # DESCRIPTION
-The aim of this project was to create a reporting tool that prints out information from the given dataase file within the console.
+The aim of this project was to create a reporting tool that prints out information from the given database file within the console.
 This reporting tool was written in Python 2.7 using the psycopg2 module to connect to the database.
 The database_setup.py file within the project folder creates PostgreSQL database for a news website.
 The provided Python script uses the psycopg2 library to query the database and produce a report that answers the following three questions:

 What are the most popular three articles of all time?
 Who are the most popular article authors of all time?